1895 Oregon Agricultural Aggies football team

-The 1895 Oregon Agricultural Aggies football team represented Oregon Agricultural College (now known as Oregon State University) during the 1895 college football season.
+The 1895 Oregon Agricultural Aggies football team represented Oregon Agricultural College (OAC)—now known as Oregon State University—during the 1895 college football season.
 The team was a member of the Oregon Intercollegiate Football Association.
-In their first and only year under head coach Paul Downing, the Aggies compiled a 0–2–1 record and were outscored by their opponents by a combined total of 82 to 6.

-The Aggies played Pacific University to a scoreless tie, but lost to Willamette (6-36) and Oregon (0–46).
+In their first and only year under head coach Paul Downing, the Aggies compiled a record of 0–2–1 and were outscored by opponents 82 to 6.
+The Aggies played Pacific University to a scoreless tie, but lost to Willamette (36–6) and Oregon (46–0).
 A. J. Simpson was the team captain.